ewan-schaff/git-helper/README.md

    - `remove()` Removes files from the repository.

 3. Enter a commit message to finalize your commit.
 The names of the files included in the commit will be    displayed alongside the chosen prefix (e.g., `feat(file1&&file2)`).
+4. Navigate commit message history with [↑]/[↓] during message entry.
-4. Confirm whether to push the commit to the remote repository.
+5. Confirm whether to push the commit to the remote repository.

 ## Removing Files
 1. Run the script with the `--remove` option: